Secure your workplace in three easy steps – expert advice from Fujitsu Forum

 From WannaCry crippling the NHS this year, to DDoS attacks taking down Spotify and Twitter and a whole range of high-profile data breaches, we’ve seen just how many potential avenues cyber-criminals have.

 And attacks are becoming increasingly sophisticated.
-Today we need to monitor threats 24/7, in real time, from both inside and outside our organisation.
+Today we need to monitor threats 24/7, in real time, from both inside and outside our organization.

 Indeed, it may well mean we’ve reached the limit of what humans can achieve in cyber defense on their own.

-A recent Citrix survey found that three-quarters of IT leaders are worried about cyber threats and recognise they need a new framework.
+A recent Citrix survey found that three-quarters of IT leaders are worried about cyber threats and recognize they need a new framework.